How Laundry Businesses Can Use Facebook Ads

 Step Five: Build the Ad

 One of the best parts of Facebook’s Ad Manager is that you can see a preview of the ad as you build it.
-You can use images or videos for your ad and even text to get your message across.
-If you have a post on your Facebook page that performed particularly well, you can also use that as a basis for your laundry service ad campaigns.
+You can use images or video for your ad as well as text to get your message across.
+If you had a post on your Facebook page that performed particularly well, you can also use that as well.

 If you’re creating a new ad, there are many types to choose from.
-If you choose a carousel ad, you can use multiple pictures to make your laundry service advertising efforts more engaging.
+If you choose a carousel ad, you can use multiple pictures.

-There are also single image ads, single video ads, slideshows, and canvas ads your laundry service advertising agency can help you choose from.
-Slideshow ads create videos from several images, and canvas ads combine images and videos.
+There are also single image ads, single video ads, slideshows, and canvas ads.
+Slideshow ads create videos out of several images, and canvas ads combine images and videos.

-For local businesses, single-image ads are likely the most popular for general laundry service advertising efforts You may want to use an attractive image of your storefront or one that communicates any promotions you might be running.
+For local businesses, single image ads are likely the most popular.
+You may want to use an attractive image of your storefront, or one that clearly communicates any promotions you might be running.

-You’ll also be able to review the ad as you create it.
-Laundry Service Advertising is still an expense, and reviewing the ads helps ensure everything looks just right.
+You’ll also be able to review the ad as you create it, which is helpful when making sure everything looks just right.
 I’ve set up a fake ad for illustration purposes:

-Once you’ve created your ads, you can see what it will look like in different placements and exclude any that don’t make sense.
-In general, it is best to leave more placements on because that way, your ad has a higher chance of being served to and seen by your audience.
-As you become more sophisticated, you or your laundry service advertising agency might test different placements to determine which types give you the best return for your investment.
+Once your ad is drafted, you can see what it will look like in different placements and exclude any that don’t make sense.
+In general, it is best to leave more placements on because then your ad has the most chance of being shown and seen by your audience.
+As you become more sophisticated, you might test different placements to determine which types give you the best return for your investment.

 Kicking Off Facebook Ads

-Once you’ve selected the who, the when, the what, and the where – you’re done and your laundry service advertising campaign can start in earnest.
+Once you’ve selected the who, the when, the what, and the where – you’re done.
 After you confirm, your ad should start showing.
 You may have to wait up to 24 hours before any information about clicks or conversions become available.
-If you don’t see any activity after 2 or 3 days, you may need to adjust your audience to make it bigger, so that more will see the fruits of your laundry service advertising labor.
+If you don’t see any activity after 2 or 3 days, you may need to adjust your audience to make it bigger, so that you will see results.